 Auli – Uttarakhand

 Uttarakhand is renowned for bounded snowy peaks of the mighty Himalayas covered with coniferous forests.
-Auli is a famous hill station dotted with the apple orchards, old oaks, and pine trees.
-There is no dearth of the natural beauty of Himalayan views with meadows, adventure activities, romantic vistas, cable cars, and much more.
-The sylvan peaks with the long stretch of snowy valleys make idyllic surroundings as a popular skiing destination in India.
+Auli is a famous hill station dotted with apple orchards, old oaks, and pine trees.
+There is no shortage of the natural beauty of Himalayan views with meadows, adventure activities, romantic vistas, cable cars, and much more.
+The sylvan peaks with the long stretch of snowy valleys make idyllic surroundings a popular skiing destination in India.
 Artificial lakes, sacred temples, and trekking spots captivate the attention of tourists.

 How to Reach?
 If you are planning for Auli, Jolly Grant Airport is the nearest Airport, and Rishikesh railway station is situated 264kms away.
 It is well connected by motorable roads from major destinations of Uttarakhand.